Golf Psychology & Biomechanics Articles

 What Happens When Your Lead Arm Doesn’t Drop — How It’s Costing You Speed with the Driver

 The hidden driver leak: when the lead arm stays high at transition, the handle rises, the wrist cups, and you’re forced to save the face with a late roll — costing 5–8 mph and adding spin.
-A golfer-friendly breakdown with wrist-release timing, ground-force cues, TrackMan ranges, and drills.

 -